jpsm83/health/documentation/n8n/article_translation.md

 ## CRITICAL ENFORCEMENT RULES

+- **Article Context**: REWRITE (not translate) maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded)
 - **SEO & Social Media**: REWRITE (not translate) to ensure character limits are met
 - **Content**: TRANSLATE, no character limitation on this
 - **Hashtags are part of the text and must be included and count for rules of max characters limit**
 - If ANY property exceeds its limit, you MUST rewrite that specific value to follow the rules
+- **For articleContext**: If it exceeds 200 characters, you MUST rewrite it to ≤200 characters (hard limit - article creation will fail if exceeded)
 - Count characters carefully for each individual property
-- This applies to ALL nested properties in seo, content, and socialMedia
+- This applies to ALL nested properties in articleContext, seo, content, and socialMedia
 - NO EXCEPTIONS - every single text field must comply

 ## CONSEQUENCES OF NOT FOLLOWING RULES